 Hiking from Gush Halav/Jish along the Gush Halav Stream

 This hike starts in the Maronite village of Jish, which is on the northeast slope of Mount Meron.
-It was formerly a Jewish town called Gush Halav, and is still known by both its Jewish and Arabic names.
-There are a number of hiking options for viewing the spectacular scenery of the Upper Galilee and the chalk canyon of the Gush Halav stream, a year-long flowing stream.
-An ancient synagogue can also be explored and many may wish to walk only as far as the synagogue.
+It was once a Jewish town called Gush Halav, and is still known by both its Jewish and Arabic names.
+There are a number of hiking options for viewing the chalk canyon of the Gush Halav stream, a year-long flowing stream, and the spectacular scenery of the Upper Galilee.
+An ancient synagogue can also be explored.
 The residents of Gush Halav are quite pro-Israel, and you can feel very safe exploring this quaint and prosperous town.

 THE HIKE: